-- (1) Mutual funds generally are structured in a manner that ensures that investors are not exposed to the risk of loss of an amount more than their original investment.
-The CSA consider this a very important and essential attribute of mutual funds.
-This is especially important in the context of commodity pools.
-One of the most important rationales for the existence of commodity pools is that they enable investors to invest indirectly in certain types of derivative products, particularly futures and forwards, without putting more than the amount of their investment at risk.
-A direct investment in some derivative products could expose an investor to losses beyond the original investment. - (2) The CSA expect that commodity pools will be structured in a manner that provides as much assurance as possible to their securityholders that securityholders will not be at risk for more than the amount of their original investment.
+- (2) The CSA expect that commodity pools will be structured in a manner that provides as much assurance as possible to their securityholders that securityholders will not be at risk for more than the amount of their original investment.
 The CSA recommend that commodity pool promoters and managers consider other ways, apart from the structuring of a pool, to limit the liability of securityholders.
 For example, commodity pools could enter into contracts only if the other party to the agreement agreed to limit recourse under the agreement to the assets of the pool. - (3) Mutual funds structured as corporations do not raise pressing liability problems because of the limited liability regime of corporate statutes. - (4) Mutual funds structured as limited partnerships may raise some concerns about the loss of limited liability if limited partners are viewed as participating in the management or control of the partnership.
 The statute and case law concerning when limited partners can lose their limited partner status, including the Quebec Civil Code, varies from province to province.
-Therefore, paragraph 9.2(l) of the Instrument requires each commodity pool to disclose risks associated with the loss of limited liability of a limited partner that has invested in a commodity pool structured as a limited partnership; proper compliance with this requirement will involve disclosure of risks associated with the jurisdictions in which the prospectus is filed.

-(5) Mutual funds structured as trusts are subject to their constitution and the common and civil law of trusts.
+The risks associated with this type of structure in the jurisdictions where the prospectus is filed should be disclosed. - (5) Mutual funds structured as trusts are subject to their constitution and the common and civil law of trusts.
 A commodity pool operator should consider this law, together with the factual circumstances surrounding the establishment of the commodity pool, including the ability of the investors in the commodity pool to influence the administration and management of the commodity pool, to ensure that investors' liability is limited to the amount they have invested in the commodity pool.
-Paragraph 9.2(l) of the Instrument requires disclosure of risks, if any are applicable, associated with the structuring of a commodity pool as a trust in relation to the possibility that purchasers of securities of the commodity pool may become liable to make an additional contribution beyond the price of the securities.
+If applicable, a commodity pool should disclose in the prospectus the risks associated with the structuring of a commodity pool as a trust in relation to the possibility that purchasers of securities of the commodity pool may become liable to make an additional contribution beyond the price of the securities.

+Décision 2003-C-0076, 2003-03-03

-Décision 2003-C-0076 -- 3 mars 2003 Bulletin hebdomadaire : 2003-05-16, Vol. XXXIV n° 19
+Bulletin hebdomadaire: 2003-05-16, Vol. XXXIV n° 19